 Thanks to the dongle, the latency of the LS31 is low, and you’ll be able to watch TV and play games without noticing a delay between what you hear and see.
 You can also completely get rid of it if you use the headset with a wired connection.

 The LucidSound LS31 is a good gaming headset that sets itself apart by its game and chat volume dials on the ear cups.
 It’s a comfortable headset with a great microphone for online games.
 It can be used wirelessly on PC and PS4, but you’ll need the audio cable connected to your Xbox One controller for mic support.
-If you’re an Xbox One gamer and would prefer a fully compatible wireless headset, see our recommendations for best Xbox One gaming headsets, the best wireless gaming headsets, and the best wireless over-ear headphones.
+If you’re an Xbox One gamer and would prefer a fully compatible wireless headset, see our recommendations for best Xbox One gaming headsets, the best wireless gaming headsets, and the best wireless headphones.

 If you really want a wireless headset for gaming, then the LucidSound LS31 is a better option than the HyperX Cloud Alpha.
 It is wireless and has game and voice chat channel mixing, which some gamers will appreciate.
 However, if you don’t want to manage a battery life and don’t mind a wired connection, the Alpha are better built, more comfortable, and have a great audio reproduction and microphone.